Sanandha1234/messy-mashup-music-genre-classification/README.md

 adjustments, and adding environmental noise.

-The project explores conventional deep learning models as well as pretrained audio transformers, including CNN, CRNN, AST, WavLM, and HuBERT, with a final transformer ensemble achieving approximately **0.88 Macro F1 on the Kaggle leaderboard**.
+The project explores conventional deep learning models as well as pretrained audio transformers, including **CNN, CRNN, AST, WavLM, and HuBERT**, with a final transformer ensemble achieving approximately **0.88 Macro F1 on the Kaggle leaderboard**.

 ---